🎯

 Introduction

-What is the Tuition Fees of Bocconi MFin 2025-26?
+What are the Tuition Fees of Bocconi MFin 2026-27?

-The Bocconi Mfin fees for the 2025 intake are €18,500.
+The Bocconi MFin fees for the 2026-2027 intake are €18,550.

 Choosing to pursue the Master of Science in Finance at Bocconi University is a significant academic and financial investment.
-Understanding the tuition structure in detail helps you plan ahead and avoid unexpected expenses.
+Understanding the tuition structure in detail helps you plan and avoid unexpected expenses.
 Bocconi’s fees reflect the institution’s standing as one of Europe’s leading universities for finance and business education, offering high-quality teaching, cutting-edge resources, and global career opportunities.

-For the 2024–25 academic year, the official tuition fee for first-year students in all Master of Science programs, including the MFin, is €18,000 per year (Università Bocconi).
+For the 2026–27 academic year, the official tuition fee for first-year students in all Master of Science programs, including the MFin, is €18,550 per year (Università Bocconi).

-While the final figure for 2025–26 will be confirmed closer to the admissions cycle, Bocconi typically applies modest annual adjustments to account for inflation and institutional policy changes.
-Based on historical patterns, the tuition is expected to be around €18,500 per year.
+While the final figure for 2026–27 will be confirmed closer to the admissions cycle, Bocconi typically applies modest annual adjustments to account for inflation and institutional policy changes.
+Based on historical patterns, the tuition is expected to be around €18,550 per year.
 This ensures the university can maintain its state-of-the-art facilities, academic support services, and globally competitive faculty.

 Where Your Tuition Actually Goes